adiezsanchez/microglia_dna_damage/README.md

 ![nuclei_segmentation_gs6](./images/nuclei_seg_gs1.png)

-The higher the gaussian_sigma values the increased chance of close sitting nuclei being detected as a single entity during Cellpose segmentation (see bright green nuclei below, gaussian_sigma = 6).
-On the other hand very low gaussian_sigma can result in incorrect segmentations or loss of nuclei entities.
+The higher the gaussian_sigma values the increased chance of close sitting nuclei being detected as a single entity during Cellpose segmentation (see bright green nuclei below, <code>gaussian_sigma = 6</code>).
+On the other hand very low <code>gaussian_sigma</code> can result in incorrect segmentations or loss of nuclei entities.
 You will have to manually adjust this value according to your images.

 ![nuclei_segmentation_gs1](./images/nuclei_seg_gs6.png)